spkennealy/Algos_and_Data_Structures/chapter_10_trees.md

 ![](https://s3-us-west-1.amazonaws.com/appacademy-open-assets/data_structures_algorithms/trees/images/graphs.png)

 For now, you can ignore the blue coloring.
 Notice how the graphs above vary greatly in their structure.
 A graph is indeed a very broad, overarching category.
 In fact, linked lists and trees are both considered subclasses of graphs.
 We'll cover algorithms that operate on a general graph structure later, but for now we want to focus on what graphs are trees and what graphs are not.
 It's worth mentioning that a single node with no edges (image 1) is considered a graph.
 The empty graph (a graph with 0 nodes and 0 edges, not pictured :)) is also still a graph.
 This line of thinking will help us later when we design graph algorithms.

+### **What is a Tree?**

+A Tree is a Graph that does not contain any cycles.
+A cycle is is defined as a path through edges that begins and ends at the same node.
+This seems straightforward, but the definition becomes a bit muddled as Mathematicians and Computer Scientists use the term "tree" in slightly different ways.
+Lets break it down:
+* To a Mathematician, graphs 1, 2, 3, and 4 in the above image are trees.
+* To a Computer Scientist, only graphs 1 ,2, and 3 are trees.

+Well, at least both camps agree that graph 5 is most certainly not a tree!
+This is because of the obvious cycle that spans all three nodes.
+However, why is there disagreement over graph 4?
+The reason is this: In computer science, we use to the term "tree" to really refer to a "rooted tree."
+A "rooted tree" is a "tree" where there exists a special node from which every other node is accessible; we call this special node the "root".
+Think of the root as ultimate ancestor, the single node that all other nodes inherit from.
+Above we have colored all roots in blue.
+Like you'd probably suspect, in this course we'll subscribe to the Computer Scientist's interpretation.
+That is, we won't consider graph 4 a tree because there is no such root we can label.

+You've probably heard the term "root" throughout your software engineering career: root directory, root user, etc..
+All of these concepts branch† from the humble tree data structure!